Skip to content

 What if surplus is negative?

-First priority is stopping the leak.
-Either income increase (new job, hours, side income) or spending reduction.
-The discretionary category usually has more room to cut than essentials.
-Persistent negative surplus leads to debt accumulation which compounds problems.
+A common approach is to address the shortfall first, either through an income increase (new role, additional hours, side income) or spending reduction.
+The discretionary category typically has more room to cut than essentials.
+Persistent negative surplus leads to debt accumulation which compounds the underlying problem.

 Should this include one-off annual costs?

-Yes — divide annual costs by 12 and include in essentials (insurance, road tax, memberships).
-Otherwise the monthly figure overstates true surplus and panics when annual bills hit.
+A common method is to divide annual costs by 12 and include the monthly equivalent in essentials (insurance, road tax, memberships).
+Otherwise the monthly figure overstates true surplus and the budget gets disrupted when annual bills land.

 Related Calculators